Kapendev/parin/README.md

 # 🦆 Parin

 A delightfully simple 2D game engine for the [D programming language](https://dlang.org/).
-Parin is designed to make game development fun — it's easy to set up and lets you jump right into making things.
+Parin is designed to make game development fun — it's easy to set up, hackable, and comes with the essentials built in.

 <div align="center">
 <p>